Get exclusive member benefits & effect social change. Join Today

 Trench mouth is a severe gum infection caused by a buildup of bacteria in the mouth.
-It is characterized by painful, bleeding gums and ulcers in the gums.
+It’s characterized by painful, bleeding gums and ulcers in the gums.

 Your mouth naturally contains a balance of healthy bacteria, fungi, and viruses.
 However, poor dental hygiene can cause harmful bacteria to grow.
 Red, sensitive, and bleeding gums are symptoms of a condition known as gingivitis.
 Trench mouth is a rapidly progressing form of gingivitis.

-According to the Mayo Clinic, the term “trench mouth” can be traced back to World War I, when it was common for soldiers to experience severe gum problems because they didn’t have access to dental care while in battle.
-It is formally known as Vincent’s stomatitis, acute necrotizing ulcerative gingivitis, or necrotizing ulcerative gingivitis(Mayo Clinic, 2010).
+The term trench mouth can be traced back to World War I, when it was common for soldiers to experience severe gum problems because they didn’t have access to dental care while in battle.
+It’s formally known as:

-Trench mouth has been linked to the following risk factors:
+Trench mouth has also been linked to the following risk factors:

-If left untreated, the infection worsens and damages gum tissue.
-This can lead to a host of problems, including possible ulcers and tooth loss.
+The infection worsens and damages gum tissue if it’s left untreated.
+This can lead to a host of problems, including ulcers and possible tooth loss.

 Symptoms of trench mouth include:

 A dentist can usually diagnose trench mouth during an examination.
-He or she will look for the symptoms described above.
 Your dentist may gently prod your gums to see how easily they bleed when poked.
-He or she may also order X-rays to see if the infection has spread to the bone beneath your gums.
+They may also order X-rays to see if the infection has spread to the bone beneath your gums.

-Along with a physical examination of your mouth, your doctor may check for other symptoms, such as fever or fatigue.
-In addition, he or she may draw your blood to check for other, possibly undiagnosed conditions.
+Your doctor may check for other symptoms, such as fever or fatigue.
+They might also draw your blood to check for other, possibly undiagnosed conditions.
 HIV infection and other immune problems can promote the growth of bacteria in your mouth.

-Avoiding smoking and hot or spicy foods while your gums heal is also recommended.
+It’s also recommended that you avoid smoking and eating hot or spicy foods while your gums heal.

 Regular and effective dental care is crucial for preventing trench mouth from returning.
-While the condition rarely has serious side effects, ignoring symptoms can lead to potentially serious complications, such as:
+While the condition rarely has serious side effects, ignoring symptoms can lead to potentially serious complications.
+These can include:

-To avoid complications of trench mouth, the following steps should be taken regularly:
+To avoid complications of trench mouth, make sure you take the following steps regularly:

 Managing pain during the healing process is also key.
-Over-the-counter pain relievers are typically enough to control pain, but talk to your doctor if you encounter problems.
+Over-the-counter pain relievers such as acetaminophen (Tylenol) and ibuprofen (Advil) are typically enough to control pain, but talk to your doctor before use.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.